 That’s why «Less is more» can always be applied.
 You quickly learn the difference between «I want it» and «I need it» otherwise ask the people in charge of post offices and logistic companies along the Camino how many times have they shipped boxes full of things from pilgrims who thought they couldn’t survive without 10kg on their backs.
 Even when you think it’s not possible to carry less things, you can continue removing some following some basic rules which goal is be careful with the «just in case».

 After that, the backpack.
 Based on my experience, no more than 40l are needed even in winter, when clothes are a bit thicker and the sleeping bag needs to stand more temperature just in case there’s no heating in the albergue.
 For walking during spring, I would recommend a 28-30l one.
 Remember also the use you will give to all this equipment once you complete your adventure so as to value the investment you do though, for most of us, there will always be a next time.

 And please, go out walking at least a couple of times longer than 10km to be aware of your feelings with the gear you are going to use.
-I know it is an easy sentence but use your common sense: if you are not confortable with high mountain boots, buy a pair of running shoes.
-If you don’t get used to the trekking poles walk without them (but keep them close to you at least for the down and the dogs).
+I know it is an easy sentence but use your common sense.
+If you are not confortable with high mountain boots, buy a pair of running shoes.
+If you don’t get used to the trekking poles, walk without them.
+Just in case, keep them close to you at least for the down and the dogs).

-This is one of the things that engages more with the Camino: all of us walking, in the same mess, right, but with the certainty that if you ask for help, someone will help you and if someone asks you for help, you will help them.
+This is one of the things that engages more with the Camino.
+All of us walking, in the same mess, right, but with the certainty that if you ask for help, someone will help you.
+And if someone asks you for help, you will help them.
 That simple.